RobertLMcCrary/RobertLMcCrary/README.md

-# Hi, I'm Robert McCrary! 👋
+# Hi, I'm Robert McCrary! :wave:

 I'm a Computer Science student at Kennesaw State University, passionate about software development, machine learning, and building innovative projects.
 I love coding in multiple languages and enjoy contributing to both academic and personal projects.